 Look at illustrations and summarize, in your own words, what they mean.

-Try visualizing the information you read by drawing illustrations of your own.
+Try visualising the information you read by drawing illustrations of your own.

-• Visualize the information in different ways, for example, as infographics, time-lines, cartoons, table or a diagram.
+• Visualise the information in different ways, for example, as infographics, time-lines, cartoons, table or a diagram.

-• Visualize your knowledge by drawing what you remember from what you’ve studied.
+• Visualise your knowledge by drawing what you remember from what you’ve studied.

 – practice bringing information to mind